 All Examples are guesstimates of the metered Fare.
-Fares are Calculated by the distance plus time in traffic.
-These are average traffic Examples journey times and fares will be higher at very busy times of the day.
+Fares are calculated by the distance plus time in traffic.
+These are average traffic Example fares will be higher at very busy times of the day and journey times MUCH LONGER.
 It also includes an Optional 20% Tip.

 The Metro card used for the Subway is valid on all local bus routes.
-The Fare is the same $2.75. you can also pay on the bus with exact change.
-But using the Metro card means you get free transfers within 2 hours.
+The Fare is the same $2.75. you can also pay on the bus with the exact change.
+But using the Metro card means you get a free transfer within 2 hours.
 A 7 Day unlimited Metro card provides unlimited Local bus travel also.

 Hop On Hop Off Bus

 There are several Tourist buses in Manhattan that tour the sights and attractions.
 These are good for people who are really new to New York and want a nice gentle introduction.
 They are great for seeing several attractions in one day providing a good link between the attractions.

 However, as they are very touristy they are not very well suited to regular transport.
 Think of them more like a tour where you can get on and off as you please.

 They are also quite expensive (over $40 for a day).
 As an attraction on their own, that’s fine, and most people find them enjoyable we certainly still love seeing the City from the top deck.
 But as transport, it’s not very cost-effective.
 And Queues at stops can be quite long, and they are pretty infrequent.
 They can definitely be useful, but just don’t rely on them to get you anywhere in a hurry.

 If you like the idea of one of these they are included in some of the city pass deals

 These buses are often included with the City Passes available in New York, you can read more about those here